geelweb/django-twitter-bootstrap-form/README.md

 # Django Twitter Bootstrap Form

-Render Django forms using the HTML described by the [Twitter Bootstrap](http://twitter.github.com/bootstrap/base-css.html#forms)
+Render Django forms using the HTML described by the [Bootstrap 3](http://getbootstrap.com/css/#forms).

 ## Demo